Math09/challenge_brmalls/README.md

 <details>
     <summary><strong>Note</strong></summary>
-    <p>Before running the project, you need to go to the application.properties and MySQL Dockerfile files and modify the following:</p>
+    <p>Before running the project, you need to go to the application.properties file, MySQL Dockerfile, and docker-compose.yml and modify the following:</p>
     <ul style="list-style-type: none;">
         <li><strong>PLACEHOLDER_DB_USERNAME</strong>: Replace with the database username "root".</li>
         <li><strong>PLACEHOLDER_DB_PASSWORD</strong>: Replace with the desired database password.</li>